I Optimized Every Image.Page Speed Still Crawled.

 I was convinced the problem was images.
 Ran them through every compressor, served them in modern formats, added lazy loading.

 The site still felt slow.
-Turns out I was measuring wrong — I was looking at total load time instead of the metric that actually matters to users: First Contentful Paint (FCP).
+Turns out I was measuring wrong, looking at total load time instead of the metric that actually matters to users: First Contentful Paint.

 The images were fine.
 The issue was render-blocking JavaScript in the head.

-What I found was that three vendor scripts (analytics, a chat widget, a font loader) were all firing before the page could even show text.
-8 seconds while the browser parsed and executed code that wasn't critical to the initial view.
+What I found was that three vendor scripts, analytics, a chat widget, a font loader, were all firing before the page could even show text.
+The user saw a blank screen for 1.8 seconds while the browser parsed code that wasn't critical to the initial view.

-9 seconds.
-The total load time was the same, but the user experience flipped.
+Once I deferred those scripts and moved non-critical CSS to async, First Contentful Paint dropped to 0.9 seconds.
+The total load time was the same, but the experience flipped.

-This is why our web design approach focuses on perceived speed first — because a page that *feels* fast wins, even if the full load takes another second in the background.
+This is why our web design work focuses on perceived speed first, because a page that feels fast wins, even if the full load takes another second in the background.

-Worth trying: Open your site in Chrome DevTools (Lighthouse tab), run an audit, and look for render-blocking resources in the report.
+Open your site in Chrome DevTools, run a Lighthouse audit, and look for render-blocking resources in the report.
 Defer any script that isn't needed for the initial paint.
-That one change often cuts perceived load time in half.
+That one change often cuts perceived load time in half, even when total load stays the same.